AIProjectsOrg/VARepo/README.md

 ## 1. Dataset

 1.1 Smoking CCTV Detection
-- The original dataset was released by the Roboflow user SmokingCigaretteCCTV and is available at [[link]](https://universe.roboflow.com/smokingcigarettecctv/smoking-cctv-detection).
+- The original dataset was released by the Roboflow user SmokingCigaretteCCTV and is available at [[Original Dataset]](https://universe.roboflow.com/smokingcigarettecctv/smoking-cctv-detection).
 - This dataset is a **rare dataset** that focuses on **realistic CCTV scenarios**, rather than the open-angle or close-up perspectives commonly seen in most existing datasets.
 - However, the **original annotations** were **incomplete**, where i) person instances were not labelled, and ii) many existing class instances were missing or incorrectly labelled.
 - We **re-annotated** the dataset to better align it with the scope of our study.
 - Specifically, the revised dataset contains **207 images** annotated in YOLOv8 format, with **three object classes**: 1) cigarette, 2) person, and 3) smoke.
+- The images are split into training, validation, and test sets using a standard 7:2:1 ratio, resulting in **145 training images**, **41 validation images**, and **21 test images**.
 - Our re-annotated dataset can be accessed via the [[Dataset link]](https://universe.roboflow.com/smoking-gqlqh/smoking-cctv-detection-x4fjr), or through the Python code below.

 ```python